solliancenet/azure-synapse-build-together-blog/Blog-5/data-science.md

 ## Task 6: Utilize the Trained Model against the Dedicated Pool

+Applying a trained machine learning model to a new dataset is known as *inference*, a key component of data science pipelines.
+Luckily, the T-SQL `PREDICT()` keyword bridges the gap between ONNX-compatible models and warehoused data.

 1. Load the [testing data CSV file](./Data/test_data.csv) to your ADLS Gen2 account in the `nyc-test` directory.
 This CSV file was generated using the notebook available from [this](https://docs.microsoft.com/azure/synapse-analytics/machine-learning/tutorial-sql-pool-model-scoring-wizard) document in the Microsoft docs.

     ![Uploading test CSV file to the nyc-test directory in the Data Lake.](./media/testing-data-in-adls.png "Test CSV file in Data Lake")

-2. Once you finish generating the CSV file, create a new SQL script with the following contents.
+2. Once you finish uploading the CSV file, create a new SQL script with the following contents.
 Ensure to replace the `[ADLS Account Name]` placeholder appropriately.
-The script creates a new table in the dedicated pool and uses the SQL `COPY` statement to load the CSV data into the table.
+The script creates a new distributed table in the dedicated pool and uses the SQL `COPY` statement to load the CSV data into the table.

     ```sql
     IF NOT EXISTS (SELECT * FROM sys.objects WHERE NAME = 'nyc_taxi' AND TYPE = 'U')